 Retired Service Members

-Retired service members who have a service-connected injury or illness may qualify for benefits through TRICARE or VA.
+If you’re a retired service members and have a service connected injury or illness, you may qualify for benefits through TRICARE or the VA.

 A Fisher House is "a home away from home" for families of patients receiving medical care at major military and VA medical centers.
 The homes provide comfortable, temporary housing for families of service members recovering from serious medical conditions.
 Families pay $10.00 per night to stay in a Fisher House; however, this fee is waived for families of wounded service members.
 The homes are normally located within walking distance of the treatment facility or have transportation available. >>Learn More